-49.381 BF1221 – Tortricidae – Olethreutinae – Strophedra weirana – Little Beech Piercer – (Douglas, 1850) Adult Micro: CAT 2 – Confusion Species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+49.381 BF1221 – Tortricidae – Olethreutinae – Strophedra weirana – Little Beech Piercer – (Douglas, 1850) Adult Micro: CAT 2 – Can be confused with other species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Green – Rare / Uncommon / Scarce purple – Leaf Miner